24 Hours Hotline: +86 137-3541-1378

 Attractions(Cities):Sun Yet-Sen Mausoleum, Presidential Palace, Lingu Temple, Confucious Temple

 Tour Style:Make the most of your time to get a unique travel experience in Nanjing on a full-day Nanjing tour.
 Served as the capital city of ancient China, Nanjing is endowed with profound history and cultural sites.
-With your knowledgeable and historical guide, you'll visit the Sun Yat-Sen Mausoleum, marvel at the Presidential Palace, explore Lingu Temple and follow in the paths of emperors on a Qinhuai River cruise nearby confucius Temple.
-It is a perfect private designed tour to lead you to uncover the rich history of Nanjing with private city transfer.
+With your knowledgeable and historical guide, you'll visit the majestic Sun Yat-Sen Mausoleum, marvel at the Presidential Palace, explore the peaceful Lingu Temple, and follow in the paths of emperors on a relaxing Qinhuai River cruise near the Confucius Temple.
+This tour combines rich history, stunning architecture, and beautiful natural surroundings, offering you an immersive experience of Nanjing's culture and heritage.
+It is a perfect private-designed tour to lead you through Nanjing's timeless landmarks with comfortable city transfer, ensuring a smooth and unforgettable journey.

 Duration:2 Days, 1 Nights